 Only spend money on the features you need.
 The more expensive monitors don’t work better they just have more tech features.

-TIP-Polar has come out with some new models of heart rate monitors.
-I’m using an A300 now.
-It’s cool but it has a lot of extra features I don’t really use.
-The best feature is access to Polar Flow (the FT models won’t sync with Polar Flow).
+Polar has come out with some new models of heart rate monitors.
+I’m using a Polar M400 now.
+It has a lot of extra features that I don’t use all the time (but I still love it).

-This is a strength-training workout program by Beachbody and hosted by Segi Kalev.
-Body Beast is classic weight-lifting.
-Segi is funny and the series is good (and it works).
-Reminder–Compare prices with Amazon.
+This is a strength-training workout program by Beachbody and hosted by Sagi Kalev.

 It’s worth it to invest in a good set of dumbbells.
 The grip, shape, and covering on the weights all matters.